grifonas/obsidian-icloud-vault/Parent_Meeting_Naomi-20.09.2023.md

 	- Homework
 # School Events
 - Can be found in the school calendar (see the slides)
-# Notes about Changes this Year
+# Misc.
+Notes about this Year
 - A lot of the same time slots for same subjects in the timetable.
 - More study time.
 - More Ganztag time.
 - There's a scented candle which helps create a calm atmosphere during study time.
 - Sport and art lessons are now assisted by Mr. Nicholson.
 - Children are asked to come to school wearing their sport clothes on the days when there's a PE lesson.
+- Avoid congestion in the school yard during pickup time.
 - This year there will be more time to take field trips as there's no A/B week split.
-IN other words, there's now no mandatory project day every second week.
+In other words, there's now no mandatory project day every second week.
 - **On school trip days there will be no lunch provided by the school.
-So parents should give children an appropriate lunch.**
+Parents should make sure that children take an appropriate lunch with them.**
 - No electronic devices including smart watches.
 - Write the dates in children's homework books in advance.
 It makes it much easier for the children to write things down in the right spot.
 - **If a child goes home alone on a regular basis or a regular day, we can email Mr. Nicholson and he can put it in the system so that we don't have to pout this in the homework planner every time.**